mihaimiculescu/TTN-ic880a-edison-gateway/README.md

 # The Things Network: Intel Edison + iC880A - based gateway
+Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a SPI concentrator with a Intel® Edison Kit for Arduino as host.
 ##### __________________________________________________________
 ### - work in progress !
 ##### Current status: